Ta-Sabir/teamsoft/README.md

 # TEAM SOFT LANDING PAGE

-It is a responsive website with a landing page designed and developed by TALHAOUI SABER, and the file was created using (https://bulma.io), [React]( https://reactjs.org) and use [Vite](https://vitejs.dev/) as a front-end build tool.
+It is a responsive website with a landing page designed and developed by TALHAOUI SABER , and the file was created using TailwindCss , [React]( https://reactjs.org) and use [Vite](https://vitejs.dev/) as a front-end build tool.

 ## 📷 Screenshots